tanvigade04/Bank_loan_report/README.md

-# Bank Loan Report
+# Bank Loan Report(EXCEL)

 ## Problem Statement:
-In order to monitor and assess our bank's lending activities and performance, create a comprehensive Bank Loan Report.
+In order to monitor and assess bank's lending activities and performance, create a comprehensive Bank Loan Report.

 ## Objective:
 The primary objective of the detail Dashboard is to provide a comprehensive and user-friendly interface for accessing vital loan data.
 It will serve as a one-stop solution for users seeking detailed insights into loan portfolio, borrower profiles, and loan performance.